 Why is this all so important to think about now?
 Can’t it wait?

 As parents, we all want our children to live long and happy lives.
 As difficult as it is to think about dying before our children with special needs, we must.
 Establishing a special needs trust is one of the best strategies to provide financial security for persons with a disability and/or personal injury victims.
 A well-drafted special needs trust makes it possible to set aside funds – such as a gift, inheritance, or a legal settlement – for a disabled or injured person without jeopardizing that person’s current or future potential government benefits.

-By creating a trust, these funds can be used to supplement government benefits, not replace them.
+By creating a trust, these funds can be used to supplement government benefits, and generally not replace them.
 Since the special needs trustee is given sole and absolute discretion over the management and distribution of the funds, such funds can be used to pay for items designed to enhance the quality of life of the beneficiary, such as wheelchairs, handicap-accessible vans, mechanical beds, personal attendants as well as recreational and cultural experiences.

 What’s so different about planning for the future of someone with special needs?

 In addition to “traditional” estate planning, planning for families of children and adults with special needs includes:

 - Third-Party Special Needs Trusts